flutter/website/using-ide-vscode.md

 *Note*: If the status bar reads **No Devices** Flutter has not been able to discover any connected iOS or Android devices or simulators.
 You need to connect a device, or start a simulator, to proceed.

-The Flutter extension will automatically select the last device connected, however if you have multiple devices/simulators connected you can click on the device in the status bar to be presented with a pick-list at the top of the screen to allow you to select the device to use for running/debugging.
+The Flutter extension automatically selects the last device connected, however if you have multiple devices/simulators connected you can click on the device in the status bar to be presented with a pick-list at the top of the screen that allows you to select the device to use for running/debugging.

 ### Run app without breakpoints

 1. Click **Debug>Start Without Debugging** in main IDE window or press `Ctrl`+`F5`.
-* The status bar will turn orange to show you are in a debug session
+* The status bar turns orange to show you are in a debug session
-* The bottom **Debug Console** will show output:<br>
+* The bottom **Debug Console** shows output:<br>
 <img src="/images/vscode/debug_console.png" style="width:490px;height:208px" alt="Debug Console" />

 ### Run app with breakpoints

 1. If desired, set breakpoints in your source code.
 1. Click **Debug>Start Debugging** in main IDE window or press `F5`.
-* The left **Debug Sidebar** will show Stack Frames and Variables.
+* The left **Debug Sidebar** shows Stack Frames and Variables.
-* The bottom **Debug Console** pane will show detailed logs output.
+* The bottom **Debug Console** pane shows detailed logs output.
 * Debugging is based on a default launch configuration.
 To customize this, click the cog at the top of the **Debug Sidebar** to create a `launch.json` file and customise values.